libersoft-org/yellow-documentation/ODTP.md

 ## DELETE NOTES:

 - Data are sent using HTTPS over WebTransport
-- All the commands over WebSocket are sent in JSON / BSON format (it is recommended to send the JSON data in compact format)
+- All the commands over WebTransport are sent in BSON format
-- There is a permanent connection between client and server
-- Server to server connections are not permanent (the first server disconnects after data are sent)